OpenDevelopmentMekong/wpckan/README.md

 ## Description

-wp-ckan is a wordpress plugin that exposes a series of functionalities to bring content stored in CKAN to Wordpress' UI and also provide mechanisms for archiving content generated on Wordpress into a CKAN instance.
+wpckan is a wordpress plugin that exposes a series of functionalities to bring content stored in CKAN to Wordpress' UI and also provide mechanisms for archiving content generated on Wordpress into a CKAN instance.

 ## Features